mssgill/hscSphinx/pipeline/data_repo.rst

 single patch coadd for some of the HSC SSP data, specifically HSC-I visits 1228 and 1238.
-This dataset was specially chosen to show a single patch (number 1,1), but in general there would be similar files for all patchs (typically up to patch 10,10, depending on how the skymap is configured).
+This dataset was specially chosen to show a single patch (number 1,1), but in general there would be similar files for all patchs (typically up to patch 10,10, but depending on how the skymap is configured, you may have more patches per tract).

 The first step in coadding is to create a skymap.
 The skymap is then used to warp the input images to a common coordinate system for the